tlvb/cellular_automata/README.md

 The world is implemented as a torus.

+## how to build the program
+On linux:

+    make

+...after making sure that you have everything necessary to build it, which should be general c compiling stuff and SDL 2 unless you want to build without gui support in which case compile as

+    make nogui

 ## how to run the program
 ./cellular\_automata \[**-r ruleset**\] \[**-n N** \[**-o file** | **-O fmt**\]\] **seed\_file**
 	**-r ruleset** is expected on the form surviveset/birthset e.g. -r 23/3